 About Lisa Russman

-Working with award-winning designers and leading national home brands, her photographs have been published in House Beautiful, Rue, Business of Home, AD Pro, My Domaine, One Kings Lane, Blueprint, Design NJ, and Aspire Design + Home, as well as in campaigns for companies such as Knoll, Industry West, and Jamie Stern Furniture, Carpet & Leather.
+Working with award-winning designers and leading national home brands, her photographs have been published in House Beautiful, Rue, Business of Home, AD Pro, My Domaine, One Kings Lane, Blueprint, Design NJ, and Aspire Design + Home, as well as in campaigns for companies such as Knoll, Industry West, and Jamie Stern Design.

 Her approach is built upon a formative career in arts and cultural communications.
 At NY-based firms, at the American Museum of Natural History, and later as a consultant, Lisa developed and launched integrated media, public relations, and strategic communications campaigns for major museum openings, exhibition sponsorships, and cultural projects that raised visibility, increased audience engagement, and supported the arts and economic development in the U.S. and abroad.
 Favorite projects include the opening of the Rock and Roll Hall of Fame & Museum (Cleveland, OH), the American Museum of Natural History’s Rose Center for Earth and Space and Hayden Planetarium (NY, NY), and Dia: Beacon (Beacon, NY).